-A Self-Directed IRA provides the flexibility to include alternative investments into retirement planning, and lets you invest in what you know best.
+A Self-Directed IRA provides the flexibility to include alternative investments in retirement planning, and lets you invest in what you know best.

 What makes a Self-Directed IRA unique is the available investment options.
 Most IRA custodians only allow approved stocks, bonds, mutual funds and CDs.

 A truly self-directed IRA custodian, such as Premier Trust, allows those types of investments and more.
 For example: real estate, notes, private placements, etc.

 What is a FMV?

 A Fair Market Valuation (FMV) is the assignment of value to an asset.
 A FMV of each non-traditional or “hard-to-value” asset held in your IRA, must be submitted to Premier Trust on a yearly basis. *If your IRA holds publicly traded stock listed on a national market…

 A self-directed IRA is either a Traditional, Roth or SEP IRA whose custodian gives you control over your investment choices.
 Allowing not only investments in stocks, bonds, mutual funds and CD’s, but the allowing you the benefit of directing the investment of your…

 In addition to the excluded types of investments below, there are certain “prohibited transactions” and “self-dealing” that occurs when an IRA owner engages in a transaction with a “prohibited person.”
 The IRS wants your investment to be a complete arm’s length…

 If you choose to self direct your IRA

 Make sure you understand the rules and restrictions – in order to avoid penalties and other unintended (and expensive) consequences.

 - There are specific rules regarding IRAs, and in particular, Self Directed IRAs that you should be familiar with to ensure compliance.